AhoyISki/duat/book/src/scripting-duat/pass.md

     // one (`&Buffer`).
     // buf_mut.opts.scrolloff.y = 5;

-    // The context module will have all the types representing duat's state
+    // The context module will have all the types representing duat's state.
     // This function retrieves `Handle`s to all `Buffer`s in duat. let mut other_buffers = context::buffers(pa);
     other_buffers.retain(|other| other != handle);